astronomer/airflow-guides/guides/connections.md

 }'
 ```

-Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI.
+Note that connections that are defined using environment variables will not show up in the list of connections in the Airflow UI and which parameters to specify can very for different connection types.

-> **Note**: There are more ways to add connections to Airflow, for example by modifying airflow.cfg or via the CLI.
-It is also possible to create custom connection fields.
-For more in-depth information on configuring connections see ['Managing Connections'](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) in the Airflow documentation.

-> **Note**: Astro CLI users can also define connections for local development by adding them to the `airflow_settings.yaml` file.

 ## Example: Configuring the SnowflakeToSlackOperator